Loïc Lumbilla

 Loïc Lumbilla-Kandja (born 12 May 1987) is a French former professional footballer who played as a forward.

 Career

 Lumbilla started his career at Paris FC.
-In July 2004, along with Tijani Belaid, they were signed for Internazionale's Youth Sector.
+In July 2004, along with Tijani Belaid, he signed for the Inter Milan Youth Sector.

 In the next season he played for Inter's under-20 team in Campionato Nazionale Primavera.
 He also played numbers of friendlies for the first team.

 In the 2006–07 season, he left on loan to Legnano of Serie C2, where he won the championship.

 He then left for FC Locarno of Swiss Challenge League, where he played nine matches.

 In January 2009, he signed a contract with Écija Balompié of Spanish Segunda División B.

 In August 2009, he signed a two-year contract with VfL Wolfsburg, rejoining former teammate Obafemi Martins.

 After few years playing outside Europe, Lumbilla returned to Europe for Maltese club Hamrun Spartans in January 2013.